 Many of these sites are managed or run by charitable trusts, local authorities and committed volunteers whose efforts have ensured their preservation and survival.

-However, research commissioned by English Heritage (now Historic England) has highlighted a number of underlying problems which may threaten their long-term viability.
+Research commissioned by English Heritage (now Historic England) and published in 2011 highlighted a number of underlying problems threatening their long-term viability.

 What is the outlook for industrial attractions?